• Skip to primary navigation

 a bunch of watermelons with a red arrow showing where the field spot is

 You're in luck here, because this may just be the easiest recipe on the entire website with only one true ingredient.
-While you need just one food ingredient, you will need some popsicle molds as well as a blender or food processor to make these at home.
+While you need just one food ingredient, you will also need some popsicle molds, plus a blender or food processor to make these at home.

-Lacking those can simply turn this into a refreshing watermelon slushie!
+Lacking those, you can simply turn your watermelon into a refreshing watermelon slushie!

 Ingredients